tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 To sign a rental contract with the landlord, you need to place a security deposit and have a valid social security number with preferably some credit history.
 Some companies offer corporate housing for a few months for you to settle in before you rent a house on your own.
 I still manage to get a rental contract without credit history, however, I would need to pay double the deposit.

 You may be required to get rental insurance.
 Even if it is not required, I do recommend getting rental insurance.
 My housing agent administer bills via an Appfolio which has Roost Renters Insurance as a default.
-It was worth it to go against the default and choose Lemonade which was around \$66 per year compared the \$360 per year that we would have paid with Roost for a similar coverage.
-See the last section for my Lemonade referral link.
+It was worth it to go against the default and choose Lemonade which was around <span>$</span>66 per year compared the <span>$</span>360 per year that we would have paid with Roost for a similar coverage.

 I am not the main tenant signing the contract for my first and second locations.
 If you do not have any contacts here and your company does not offer corporate housing, you can first Airbnb for a temporary place of residence and then find a place to rent for the long term.
 Alternatively, you can see if anyone on [Craigslist](https://sfbay.craigslist.org/) or Facebook marketplace is looking for housemates.

-I will write about the co-living arrangements and move-in procedures in a separate document.